q2ebanking/boa-constrictor/docs/pages/tutorial/part-2-web-ui-testing.md

 `SearchDuckDuckGo` is a new Task that takes in a search phrase and internally calls `SendKeys` and `Click` to enter the phrase on the DuckDuckGo search page.

-Replace the old calls in `TestDuckDuckGoSearch` with this new Task:
+Replace the old calls in `TestDuckDuckGoWebSearch` with this new Task:

 ```csharp
 actor.AttemptsTo(SearchDuckDuckGo.For("panda"));